Tahir Zamakhshari

 He was known by the title (Baba Taher) for his interest in children's literature.
 He presented a radio program called (Children's Corner) and founded the first Saudi children's magazine, Al-Rawda magazine.
 Its first issue was on September 17, 1959, AD, but it did not last long and stopped after 27 issues on May 12, 1960, AD.
 He was the owner of the first published poetry book in the history of modern Saudi poetry, which is the Diwan of Dreams of Spring, issued in 1946 AD.

 Al-Zamakhshari lived a life of exile and lived for a long time in Egypt, then moved to Tunisia, where the Tunisian government honored him and awarded him two medals in 1963 AD and 1973 AD.
 He was also awarded the Saudi State Appreciation Prize in Literature for the year 1404 AH - 1984 AD, which was received in a ceremony held on 08/08/140 AH - 04/28/1985 AD in the King Faisal Conference Hall in Riyadh under the patronage of King Fahd bin Abdulaziz Al Saud.

 He issued 30 poetry books, including the Diwan of Music of Al Ashjan (1976) and The Green Horizon (1970 AD) and the Rubaiyat of Saba Najd (1973 AD).
-He married from his social circle in Makkah, Mrs. Amna Bana, and she bore him four children (three daughters and one son).
+He married from his social circle in Makkah, Amna Bana, and they had four children (three daughters and one son).
 His wife died while they were in their prime, and he never married after that.